Skip to main content

 Standard medical protocols often begin with a dose of a hormone or medication that is effective for an “average” person.
 Clinical experience, however, shows us that the concept of an average person is a statistical convenience.
 The reality is a spectrum of responses.

-One individual may thrive on a standard dose of testosterone replacement, while another experiences minimal benefit or significant on the very same dose.
+One individual may thrive on a standard dose of testosterone replacement, while another experiences minimal benefit or significant side effects on the very same dose.
 These differences are a direct reflection of genetic individuality.
 Your genes dictate the efficiency of this entire hormonal cascade, from signal transmission to message reception and eventual message degradation.
 Genetic testing allows us to listen in on this great biological conversation, identifying the unique dialect your body speaks.

 What Does It Mean to Have a Genetic Variation?